crawlab-team/crawlab-docs/en/Integration/Scrapy.md

 ### Integrate with Scrapy

-Scrapy is a very powerful crawler framework.
+Scrapy is a very powerful spider framework.
 If you don't know about Scrapy, please refer to [official website introduction](https://scrapy.org/).
-After integration with Crawlab, you can see the data captured by your crawler task on the interface.
+After integration with Crawlab, you can see the data captured by your spider task on the interface.

-[Crawlab SDK](https://github.com/crawlab-team/crawlab-sdk) provides some 'helper' methods to better integrate your crawler into Crawlab, such as saving the result data into Crawlab and so on.
+[Crawlab SDK](https://github.com/crawlab-team/crawlab-sdk) provides some 'helper' methods to better integrate your spider into Crawlab, such as saving the result data into Crawlab and so on.

 #### Integrate with Scrapy